kanaria69/Mainecoco/README.md

-## As I suspected, someone has been adding soil to my garden.
-The plot thickens.
+## Which side of the chicken has more feathers?
+The outside.